heavy forwarder

 noun

-A type of forwarder, a Splunk instance that forwards data to another Splunk server or a third-party system.
+A type of forwarder, which is a Splunk Enterprise instance that sends data to another Splunk Enterprise instance or to a third-party system.

-A heavy forwarder has a smaller footprint than a Splunk indexer but retains most of the capability, except that it lacks the ability to perform distributed searches.
-Much of its default functionality, such as Splunk Web, can be disabled to reduce the size of its footprint.
+A heavy forwarder has a smaller footprint than a Splunk Enterprise indexer but retains most of the capabilities of an indexer.
+An exception is that it cannot perform distributed searches.
+You can disable some services, such as Splunk Web, to further reduce its footprint size.

-Unlike other types of forwarders, a heavy forwarder parses data before forwarding it and can route data based on criteria such as source or type of event.
-It can also index data locally while forwarding the data to another Splunk indexer.
+Unlike other forwarder types, a heavy forwarder parses data before forwarding it and can route data based on criteria such as source or type of event.
+It can also index data locally while forwarding the data to another indexer.

-In nearly all respects, the universal forwarder represents the best tool for forwarding data to indexers.
-Its main limitation is that it forwards only unparsed data.
-Therefore, you cannot use it to route data based on event contents.
-For that, you must use a heavy forwarder.
+In most situations, the universal forwarder is the best way to forward data to indexers.
+Its main limitation is that it forwards only unparsed data, except in certain cases, such as structured data.
+You must use a heavy forwarder to route data based on event contents.

 Related terms